Uncovering answers to the golden “why” someone left your company can only come from asking strategic exit interview questions at the right time.

 Ideally, this meeting will result in changes that improve work life for everyone involved by recognizing problems before they get out of hand.
 With proper insight from former employees who have left voluntarily rather than being fired, it is possible to identify potential issues within your business.
 This can give you the insight needed to ensure these mistakes don’t happen again down the road.

 Exit interviews can also reveal what positive structures or qualities you organization has.
 They don’t always have to be meetings revealing the bad.
+For example, they can help improve your succession strategy for filling the position that is now vacant.

 Some people whom you may want to give an exit interview to include: